mszenher/zipkin-tracer/README.md

 ## Contributing

 Please make a PR into the develop branch.  @ a gem owner in PR.
-Please assert (with proof) in the PR that all tests pass and that code coverage is at 100%.
+Please assert (with proof) in the PR that all tests pass.
 Any new code you write must be accompanied by an automated test.